Florin-Popescu/avarice-unofficial/README.md

 GDB debug server for AVR microcontrollers

 ## Changes from official repo
-- Added support for ATmega324PB.
-Tested on [ATmega324PB Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATMEGA324PB-XPRO).
-- Added support for ATmega4808.
-Tested on [AVR-IoT WG Development Board](https://www.microchip.com/DevelopmentTools/ProductDetails/AC164160).
-- Added support for ATxmega16a4u.
-Thanks to [@giuliof](https://github.com/giuliof) for this.
-- Added support for ATmega3208.
+- Added support for following devices:
+    - ATmega324PB
+	- ATmega3208, ATmega4808
+	- ATmega16a4u
+	- ATtiny814
 - Added support for UPDI.
 This is basically one-wire PDI with a few changes to the initialization sequence, but needs a separate device descriptor type.
 - Updated device descriptor generator to Python3 syntax